ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 1. If the LQ ever drops below a hard limit.
 Example: LQ of 50% is received by the TX, the power will jump to max.
 2. If the LQ drops suddenly in a single telemetry update compared to the moving average.
 This is intended to react to flying behind a structure where the LQ suddenly takes a hit and is expected to drop further.
 Example: LQ is running 100% (as ExpressLRS do) and the TX receives a telemetry packet with 80% LQ, the power will jump to max.

+Also, to help with recovering failsafes, power will be automatically boosted to the max configured power when armed when no telemetry packets are recieved.

 ### Enabled via AUX Switch

 To enable the dynamic power feature using a switch instead of always being enabled, configure Dynamic Power to the preferred AUX switch.
 When this channel is LOW (<1500us) the dynamic power feature will be disabled and the output power will be set to the configured power level.
 AUX9-AUX12 (CH13-CH16) is supported.